It is a chronic pain condition. It is usually the result of or is accompanied by injury, illness, or infection.

-Neuropathic pain is not one-size-fits-all, and a multi-pronged approach can be an effective way to manage the condition.
+Neuropathic pain is not one-size-fits-all, and a multi-pronged approach can effectively manage the condition.
 A combination of medications, physical therapy, psychological treatment, and even surgery or implants can be used for the best results.

-Neuropathic pain can negatively affect your life if you don’t take steps to treat it and prevent symptoms from getting worse.
+Neuropathic pain can negatively affect your life if you do not take steps to treat it and prevent symptoms from getting worse.
 While the pain condition may improve on its own, it can also get worse.

-Over time, this can lead to serious disabilities and complications, including depression, trouble sleeping, anxiety, and more.
+Over time, this can lead to severe disabilities and complications, including depression, trouble sleeping, anxiety, and more.

 Fortunately, researchers are learning more about why this condition develops and what can be done to treat it effectively.
-That is leading to better treatment options.
+That leads to better treatment options.